That Time I Got Reincarnated as a Slime Season 2 ‒ SEASON PREMIERE

 Rating:

-When it comes down to it, the majority of episodes fourteen and fifteen are one extended conversation where our heroes—and the various gathered leaders of the allied countries—all get on the same page as to what happened in the first half of the season and tries to figure out what to do going forward.
+When it comes down to it, the majority of these episodes are one extended conversation where our heroes—and the various gathered leaders of the allied countries—all get on the same page as to what happened in the first half of the season and tries to figure out what to do going forward.

 The big thing is deciding how to spin the little fact that Rimuru mass murdered 20,000 soldiers in a blood sacrifice to become a Demon Lord.
 Telling the truth of what happened would all but assure humanity uniting against Tempest, dashing any hope of co-existence between the humanoid races and monsters.
 Luckily, Rimuru has a scapegoat—one so uniformly hated and feared that, if he were to be blamed for the deaths of 20,000 people, no one would bat an eye.